Back to California

 • Requires candidate controlled committees to include extra details in their campaign reports when certain conditions are met.

-• Includes full name, address, amount spent, and any benefits received by individuals who receive over $20,000 from the committee.
+• Includes the full name, address, amount spent, and reason for spending over $20,000 on one person.

 Who It Names or Affects